 AMAE has the most painful onset, followed by cardiac symptoms such as atrial fibrillation and myocardial ischemia (MI).
 Also, there may be a history of heart valve disease or a previous incidence of emboli.
-There are nausea and numerous cases of vomiting in “abdominal attack”.
+There is nausea and numerous cases of vomiting in an “abdominal attack.”

 Acute mesenteric arterial thrombosis (AMAT)

 This occlusion takes place when atherosclerotic emboli block the lumen of the vessels in the colon due to acute MI (drop in cardiac output), congestive heart failure, and ruptured plaque.
-This condition is accompanied with severe diffuse pain which usually occurs after meal (10-15 minutes after), it can last for several hours, growing nausea, vomiting, altered bowel habits, ”fear” of food, early satiety.
+This condition is accompanied by severe diffuse pain which usually occurs after a meal (10-15 minutes after).
+It can last for several hours: growing nausea, vomiting, altered bowel habits, “fear” of food and early satiety.

 Nonocclusive mesenteric ischemia (NMI)

 This is very common in the elderly, and usually represents the after-effect of conditions such as respiratory failure, shock (sepsis or MI) followed by severe hypotension or intake of digitalis.

 This type of colonic vessel obstruction typically manifests with vomiting accompanied by pain, dizziness, tachycardia, hypotension, frequent stool with blood.

 Mesenteric venous thrombosis (MVT)

 Hypercoagulability always presents in the history of such sufferers due to the continuous use of contraceptive pills; pulmonary embolism; cancer; liver pathology; pancreatitis; intra-abdominal infection; porta-caval surgery.

 Physical Examination of Ischemic Colitis

 The most prominent symptom of the condition is the pain which manifests in various forms: from moderate to severe, diffuse or localized, persistent or colicky.
 The pain is not responsive to painkillers and opioids.
 Also, the onset of the disease depends on the allocation of the occlusion in the colon and the stage of the disease.

 - Early stage: physical signs are not sound and non-specific; distended abdomen; stool positive to blood; absence of peritonitis; minor tenderness.